The 6 best 2-player board games in 2024

 (Image credit: Benjamin Abbott)

-The testing process is very important to the 12DOVE team, and our writers will never suggest a product in buying guides unless we're sure it's worth your time.
+The testing process is very important to the 12DOVE team, and neither our writers nor I will never suggest a product in buying guides unless we're sure it's worth your time.
 If we aren't in love with it, it doesn't get on the list.

-As explained in our 'how we test board games' guide, our expert reviewers (who have many years of experience in the industry) spend as much time as they possibly can with the product they're reviewing.
+As explained in our 'how we test board games' guide, our expert reviewers (who have many years of experience in the industry) spend as much time as they possibly can with any 2-player board game they're reviewing.
 That way, they can get a better sense of its pros, cons, and longevity.

 Our writers always run a game multiple times with different amounts of players where appropriate, too.
 This helps us determine how the experience differs under these circumstances.